eregs/eregs.github.io/_pages/story.md

 In 2017, 18F worked with OMB on the [OMB Policy Library](https://github.com/18F/omb-eregs), which is based on the eRegs platform.

+In 2020-2021, CMS worked with a contractor on [adapting eRegs for the Center for Medicaid and CHIP Services](https://github.com/CMSgov/cmcs-eregulations).

 ## Research

 You can find our user research and usability notes on GitHub: